Working with Message Templates

 4. Select the format type for the message template in the Message Format Type section.

-Message Template Fromats
+Message Template Formats

 EmailSends the message content directly in the body of the email.